mbroz2/quarkus-workshop-langchain4j/docs/docs/workshop-environment.md

 Copy the `access code` and select `Attend` to open the lab.

-> [!
-IMPORTANT]
-> If you don't see the access code on the page, the instructor will provide it to you at the beginning of the lab.

 ![Lab information](./images/tz-lab-2640-info.png)

 Paste the `access code` and select `Validate access code`.